sebiwi/sebiwi.github.io/README.md

 ## Deployment

-Site automatically deploys to GitHub Pages via GitHub Actions when pushing to the `source` branch.
+Site automatically deploys to GitHub Pages via GitHub Actions when pushing to the `main` branch.

 The workflow: